williammustaffa/jquery.dad.js/README.md

 You can call options width a JSON object.
 * target: '.selector'
 * callback: function(e){} where e is the jquery object for the dropped element
+* placeholder: string with the placeholder text on draggable area

 ##4.Functions
 * n.addDropzone(selector,function(e){});